Gray135/customer-engagement-strategy/README.md

 | Top Segment by Volume | $0–2k CLV (95.7% of all customers) |
 | Avg Income Index | ~1.89 (skews mid-income, not luxury) |

-> These metrics come from simulated customer data and are used to model retention strategy, not report on any real business.
+> All metrics come from simulated data and model realistic retention scenarios.

 ---